CPUC’s Proposed Microgrid Tariff Decision Seen as Another Blow to Meeting California Climate Goals

 With CPUC move, community microgrids “dead on arrival,” says nonprofit

-“If adopted as is, this proposed decision all but ensures that community microgrids in California are dead on arrival for the foreseeable future,” said Tam Hunt, CEO of Community Energy Solutions, a nonprofit that promotes clean energy.
+“If adopted as is, this proposed decision all but ensures that community microgrids in California are dead on arrival for the foreseeable future,” said Tam Hunt, CEO of Community Renewable Solutions, which promotes clean energy.

 The proposed decision adopts a restrictive and utility-friendly approach that limits community microgrids’ operations to grid outages only, he said.
 It fails to provide any new and necessary compensation mechanisms and doesn’t address the needs of renewable energy microgrids for incentivizing over-sized solar projects.
 Oversizing solar would ensure resilience during grid outages, he said.